anasofiapinho/slackin/Readme.md

 # slackin

 A little server that enables public access to a Slack server.
-Like Freenode, but on Slack.

 It provides